 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

 Where sweet butter came from.
-The U.S. Navy can be credited with developing a way to package butter in cans that can be stored for a long time in any temperature, they called this "sweet butter."
-In 1914, working with many butter manufacturers, they perfected the technique and eventually this type of sweet cream butter was produced commercially.
+The U.S. Navy can be credited with developing a way to package it in cans that can be stored for a long time in any temperature, they called this "sweet butter."
+In 1914, working with many manufacturers, they perfected the technique and eventually this type of sweet cream butter was produced commercially.